convox/docs/docs/introduction/getting-started.md

 See [Installing a Rack](/deployment/installing-a-rack) for more details.

-#### Deploy your application

-Assuming in the step above you created a Rack called `production` we need to point your Convox CLI at that Rack instead of your local Rack so your commands are executed against the staging Rack.
+You can now switch your CLI to point at your new Rack.

     $ convox racks
     NAME             STATUS